-\alg provides a generalized framework for factorizing transport plans that has interesting connections to other approaches.
-We will now provide insights into how LOT relates to prior work. \paragraph{Interpolation between factored coupling \cite{forrow2019statistical} and k-means clustering \cite{arthur2006k}:} If we select the Mahalanobis matrices of the costs defined in Section \ref{sec:costs} to be $\mathbf{M}_x=\mathbf{M}_y=\mathbf{I},$ and $\mathbf{M}_z=\lambda\mathbf{I}$, and let $\lambda\to \infty$ when estimating the transport between source and target anchors, the anchors will merge and our approach will reduce to the case of factored coupling.
-At the other end, if we let $\lambda\to 0$, then \alg becomes separable and the middle term vanishes.
-In this case, each remaining term corresponds exactly to a pure clustering task based on the squared Euclidean distance, thus our approach will reduce to the k-means clustering algorithm.
-The separation of the anchors allows ones to separately extract the local structures within the source and the target.
-Furthermore, the flexibility of using more general cost matrices allows anchor selection to be based upon various criteria.
+~ Assume we select the Mahalanobis matrices of the costs defined in Section \ref{sec:costs} to be $\mathbf{M}_x=\mathbf{M}_y=\mathbf{I},$ and $\mathbf{M}_z=\lambda\mathbf{I}$.
+If we let $\lambda\to \infty$ when estimating the transport between source and target anchors, the anchors merge, and our approach reduces to the case of factored coupling \cite{forrow2019statistical}.
+At the other end, if we let $\lambda\to 0$, then \alg becomes separable, and the middle term vanishes.
+In this case, each remaining term exactly corresponds to a pure clustering task, and \alg reduces to k-means clustering \cite{arthur2006k}.

-\paragraph{Relationship to OT-based clustering methods:} Many methods that combine OT and clustering \cite{ye2017fast,ho2017multilevel,dessein2017parameter,li2008real} focus on using the Wasserstein distance to identify barycenters that serves as the centroid of clusters.
-When finding barycenters for the source and target separately, this could be treated as the case of \alg where $\mathbf{C}_z= 0$ while $\mathbf{C}_x$, $\mathbf{C}_y$ are defined using a squared L2 distance.
-In other related work \cite{laclau2017co}, co-clustering is applied to the transport plan as a post-processing operation and thus they do not add additional regularization to transportation cost in OT.
-In contrast, our approach induces explicit regularization of cost by separately defining cost matrices for the transport between the source/target points and their anchors.
-This yields a different transport plan that is guided by cluster-level matching.
+{\bf Relationship to \ot -based clustering methods:}~ Many methods that combine \ot and clustering \cite{li2008real,ye2017fast,ho2017multilevel,dessein2017parameter,genevay2019differentiable,alvarez2020geometric} focus on using the Wasserstein distance to identify barycenters that serve as the centroids of clusters.
+When finding barycenters for the source and target separately, this could be seen as \alg with $\mathbf{C}_z= 0$ and $\mathbf{C}_x$, $\mathbf{C}_y$ defined using a squared L2 distance.
+In other related work \cite{laclau2017co}, co-clustering is applied to a transport plan as a post-processing operation, and no additional regularization on the transportation cost in \ot is imposed.
+In contrast, our approach induces explicit regularization by separately defining cost matrices for the transport between the source/target points and their anchors.
+This yields a transport plan guided by a cluster-level matching.